delashu/delashu.github.io/bigdat/dashboards.md

 | 41.6 |  32.9   | 10.4         | 10.4           |5.1 |

 Not surprisingly, the majority of "Mathematics and computer science" PhD graduates who find a job enter the R&D sector.
-Also not surprisingly as shown in the right box plot, must "Mathematics and computer science" PhD graduates land in the "Pacific/Insular" region.
+Also not surprisingly as shown in the right box plot, most "Mathematics and computer science" PhD graduates land in the "Pacific/Insular" region.